Phileosopher/commonplace/safety-nature.md

 - We can measure how much heat we lose relative to the outside temperature combined with windchill.
 - The risk of quickly getting frostbite starts around -15° F within half an hour, and gets more dangerous with more windchill.

+You lose heat 20 times faster when wet than dry, so shed any wet clothing.

 Your shelter will be critical to protecting yourself from losing heat at night.

 Eat food to increase your metabolism to stay warm.